rakibtg/ZincPHP/readme.md

 - Extendable; Has ~1,77,900 [packages](https://packagist.org/explore/ "Go to packagist")! 😉 Install them VIA composer and start using any package.

 # Quick Start Guide

+Want to test the Alpha version of ZincPHP?
+Great, let's do it.

 - Clone the project
   ```
   git clone git@github.com:rakibtg/ZincPHP.git 'myApp'